ldoming/iam-eks-group-mapper/README.md

 Credits to https://github.com/ygrene/iam-eks-user-mapper for ideas

 # ldap-eks-role-mapper

 ## Setting up in your environment:
-1) Have an AWS IAM Group with users that you want to have access to your EKS cluster (https://console.aws.amazon.com/iam/home?#/groups)
+1) Have an LDAP IAM Group with users that you want to have access to your EKS cluster (https://console.aws.amazon.com/iam/home?#/groups)
 2) Create a new IAM User with an IAM ReadOnly policy
 3) Replace the ACCESS_KEY_ID environment variable in `kubernetes/deployment.yaml` with your new generated user's access key id